RichCini/VIC-1214-Reloaded/README.md

 wrong, but until I test it with my Silgent waveform generator, I won't know.
 I think it needs an inverted clock in order to work.
 So, the existing design uses the tried-and-true crystal for now.
+Changing the crystal frequency will change the pitch of the voice, so even a colorburst crystal (3.59MHz) will work.

+I had a few sample boards made and it works flawlessly with the LM386 amplifier.
+Glad to see it worked the first time!